Hultan/chessImager/readme.md

 <img src="img.png" alt="drawing" width="350"/>

-If you want to do more advanced stuff, like loading you own settings file, you can do that by creating a **chessImager.Context** object, like this:
+If you want to do more advanced stuff, for example loading you own settings file, you can do that by creating a **chessImager.Context** object, like this:

 ```go